Nunki

 "has been identified with Nunki of the Euphratean Tablet of the Thirty Stars, the Star of the Proclamation of the Sea, this Sea being the quarter occupied by Aquarius, Capricornus, Delphinus, Pisces, and Piscis Australis.
 It is the same space in the sky that Aratis designated as the Water; perhaps another proof of the Euphratean origin of much of Greek astronomy."

-Neither does he give sources for this identification nor is this early interpretation still considered correct.
 Today, Assyriology identifies the Sumerian term with an asterism (star or constellation) in Vela.
 Even with the earliest reconstruction of the text of the Babylonian astronomy compendium MUL.APIN around 1920, scholars doubted on a position of NUNki in Sagittarius.
 Still, the knowledge of Assyriologists did not reach astronomers who kept using Allen's book.

 mulNUNki in modern scholarship